nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-F.md

 # General processing overview with example commands

-> Exact processing commands for specific datasets are provided in the [GLDS_Processing_Scripts](../GLDS_Processing_Scripts) directory.
->
-> All output files marked with a \# are published for each RNAseq processed dataset in the [GLDS repository](https://genelab-data.ndc.nasa.gov/genelab/projects).
+> Exact processing commands and output files listed in **bold** below are included with each RNAseq processed dataset in the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/).

 ---